mosquito/aio-pika/docs/source/rabbitmq-tutorial/7-publisher-confirms.rst

 confirmation of a message blocks the publishing of all subsequent messages.
 This approach is not going to deliver throughput of more than a few hundreds of published messages per second.
 Nevertheless, this can be good enough for some applications.

-..
-   TODO: Do we need to specify, that wait_for cancels the awaitables waiting for publisher confirmation when the timeout occurs?

 Strategy #2: Publishing Messages in Batches
 +++++++++++++++++++++++++++++++++++++++++++